Frequently Asked Questions

 2. Is it true that Doodles don't shed?

 Some doodles are non-shedding, others shed slightly and still others shed quite a bit.
 Generally, multigenerational labradoodles (labradoodle x labradoodle) and F1B's (labradoodle x poodle) and are less likely to shed because there is a higher percentage of poodle in the mix.
 Goldendoodles of any generation tend to have a low-no shedding coat.
 But if you are considering adding either a labradoodle or goldendoodle to your family it's important to realize that any doodle may shed.
 As hybrids, doodles can have non-shedding coats like the poodle side of the family, and others can have shedding coats like their retriever relatives.
 It's important to note that there isn't necessarily a correlation between whether a dog sheds and whether he/she will be allergy friendly.

-3. What is the difference between a labradoodle and a goldendoodle, and which doodle is best for our family ?
+3. What is the difference between a labradoodle ,a goldendoodle and a double doodle ?
+Which doodle is best for our family ?

 The reality is that goldendoodles and labradoodles actually have more common traits than different.
 This fact is illustrated time and time again at our doodle romps where doodle owners themselves have a difficult time distinguishing the goldendoodles from the labradoodles in attendance.

-Both doodles share similar temperaments (smart, family-friendly,easily-trained).
-Both doodles come in various sizes (mini, medium and standard) and colors (white, cream, red, silver, black and chocolate).
-Both are loyal, loving family members.
+All three types of doodles share similar temperaments (smart, family-friendly,easily-trained).
+They each come in various sizes (mini, medium and standard) and colors (white, cream, red, silver, black and chocolate).
+They are all loyal, loving family members.

 4. Is a doodle for everyone?